dataideaorg/dataidea-blog/docs/index.md

 # DATAIDEA Blog

-Welcome to the DataIdea Blog!
+Welcome to the DATAIDEA Blog!
 Explore insightful articles on data science, AI, machine learning, and emerging technologies.